edbennett/high-performance-python/_episodes/08-pathos.md

 Before we can ask Pathos to run our code in parallel, we need to structure it in a way that Pathos can do this easily.
-This is a similar process process to the one  we used for accepting command-line arguments; the difference is that now instead of using the `argparse` module and declaring the arguments that way, we declare a function that accepts the arguments in question.
+This is a similar process to the one  we used for accepting command-line arguments; the difference is that now instead of using the `argparse` module and declaring the arguments that way, we declare a function that accepts the arguments in question.
 (It's good practice to do this